Akselera Tech

 2. The 10 Default Settings Draining Your Budget — fix the settings that waste money by default

-3. High-Intent Keywords for Service Businesses — learn which keywords are worth bidding on
+3. High-Intent Keywords for Service Businesses — which keywords are actually worth bidding on

 1. The Negative Keywords Masterclass — the single highest-ROI optimization for most accounts

-2. Search Terms Report Mastery — find the 85% of hidden waste in your account
+2. Search Terms Report Mastery — expose the 85% of hidden waste

-3. Landing Pages for Service Businesses — convert more of the clicks you are already paying for
+3. Landing Pages for Service Businesses — convert more of the clicks you're already paying for

 1. Google's $264 Billion Conflict of Interest — the structural incentives behind every recommendation

-2. Auto-Apply Recommendations: Why Only 2 of 24 Are Safe — which automations to accept and which to reject
+2. Auto-Apply Recommendations: Why Only 2 of 24 Are Safe — which automations to keep and which to kill

 Google Ads